-The NZ Professional Firefighters Union and the Fire Service have agreed to form a Stakeholders Consultation Group as a means to further facilitate and agree on the development and implementation of a National Resource Allocation Model (NRAM).
+The Union and Employer have agreed to form a Stakeholders Consultation Group as a means to further facilitate and agree on the development and implementation of a National Resource Allocation Model (NRAM).
 The NRAM will be instrumental in helping the Fire Service continue its shift towards managing community risk in a fully integrated manner.